ohministries/ohministries.github.io/sample-page/prospective-students/tuition-and-costs.md

 Additional furniture

-Gasoline for personal vehicle
+Gas for personal vehicle

 _Ouachita Hills College is a nonprofit institution sponsored and operated by Ouachita Ministries, Inc. As a church-related institution, OHC supports its operations strictly through tuition income, contributions, and scholarships.
 OHC does not participate in any state or federal educational assistance programs or veterans assistance programs._

-**Scholarships**
+### Scholarships

 _Canvassing Scholarship Program_